LISims88/romance-api/README.md

 # Romance API
 This is the backend API server for Love Library application.
-This project was created as part of a larger project  build a fullstack application.
+This project was created as part of a project to build a fullstack application.
 More infomration about this project can be found in the front end repository here

 https://github.com/LISims88/love-library